Bhuvanlakhera23/sim2real_go2_rl/README.md

-# Unitree Go2 – ROS2 + SDK2 + IsaacGym Integration Guide
+# Unitree Go2 – ROS2 + SDK2 Integration Guide
 This documentation walks through the complete setup for controlling a Unitree robot using ROS 2, Unitree SDK2 (Python), and Isaac Gym.
 It covers installation, communication setup, low- and high-level control, digital-twin simulation, and wireless operation.

 ---